 This includes those with:

 Permanent Disability: This is when someone is completely disabled.
 Example: blind and, or deaf.

 Temporary Disability: Where a physical or mental disability hinders you discharging your responsibilities for a short period of time.

-Besides this a web user could also suffer from ‘Situation Disability’.
+‘Situation Disability’.
 This term is applied when a user is not able to carry out tasks due to a situation they find themselves in.
-Examples of this are when the internet connection is too slow, or when the website is not useable on a smart phone or via an App (many Apps have restricted capabilities).
+Examples of this are when an internet connection is too slow, or when a website is not usable on a smart phone or via an App (many Apps have restricted capabilities).

 Why Web Accessibility is Important

 There are further benefits too.
-If you follow the rules to make a web site more accessible, you will also be following the best practices associated with mobile web design (eg speed), usability (i.e. ensuring it is easy to use) and SEO (Search Engine Optimisation).
+If you follow the rules to make a website more accessible, you will also be following the best practices associated with mobile web design (e.g. speed), usability (i.e. ensuring it is easy to use) and SEO (Search Engine Optimisation).
+A win, win.

 The three most important issues are, from a business perspective:-

-- The business has the potential of reaching a whole new section of customers, who may well have been totally overlooked by the competition
+- A business has the potential of reaching a whole new section of customers, who may well have been totally overlooked by the competition

 - By making a website accessible, the chances of facing legal action or being prosecuted are minimised